-There are various financial resources available to students enrolled in the full-time MSBA program at the College of William & Mary in the form of scholarships and student loans.
+There are various financial resources available to students enrolled in the full-time MSBA program at William & Mary in the form of scholarships and student loans.
 Merit scholarship for the MSBA Program is highly competitive and is based on an applicant's academic and personal achievements, not on financial need.
 Awards for merit-based scholarships are determined by the MSBA Admissions Committee based on the information submitted in the student's completed application and interview process.
 Additional financial aid is available through the campus Financial Aid Office.

 The Office of Financial Aid administers a variety of student loan programs to help students finance a portion of their MSBA education.
 We also suggest applicants look at http://www.finaid.org/ for an exhaustive collection of information about student financial aid.